Alexandra Whittingham - Guitarist

-A new guitar programme shown on Sky Arts last year, highlighting all four genres (classical, jazz, acoustic and rock), featured Alexandra performing her way to the classical final of the competition, which gave her the opportunity to play in Milton Court Concert Hall at the Barbican, London.
+A new guitar programme shown on Sky Arts in 2015, highlighting all four genres (classical, jazz, acoustic and rock), featured Alexandra performing her way to the classical final of the competition, which gave her the opportunity to play in Milton Court Concert Hall at the Barbican, London.
 During the course of the competition, Alexandra was able to work with Miloš Karadaglić, who, in recent years, has taken the classical guitar world by storm.

 Alexandra is delighted to be endorsed by Aquila Strings, highly recommending their Perla range.
 She also plays a 2011 Christopher Dean guitar, sourced by Miles Roberts at Kent Guitar Classics.

 Whittingham’s performance features some beautiful musicality, clean playing, and nice tone, she is a young artist to keep an eye on.